nisar-studio/Finora-AI/README.md

 Most "AI finance" demos either let the LLM invent numbers or skip the hard part (actual financial math) entirely.
 Finora is built around one non-negotiable rule, stated directly in its own architecture docs: **the LLM never computes — it only reads pre-verified numbers.** Every balance, savings rate, risk score, and forecast is computed deterministically in Node.js or by an explicit statistical method in the Python service *before* Gemini ever sees it.
 Gemini's job is narrow and honest: explain, contextualize, and answer — never calculate.

+---

+## ✨ Features

+Everything below is confirmed working end-to-end in a live walkthrough — not just designed.

+### 📊 Dashboard
+An at-a-glance financial snapshot: current balance, total income, and total expenses, plus:
+- **Income vs. Expenses** monthly bar chart
+- **Spending by Category** breakdown
+- **Top Spending Categories** with percentage share
+- **Current vs. Last Month** comparison
+- **Largest Expense** callout card

+### 💳 Transactions
+A fully functional ledger, not a static table:
+- Add-transaction form (type, amount, category, description, date)
+- Real-time list with correct signage (income vs. expense)
+- Filter by type and category
+- Edit and delete per transaction
+- Pagination

+### 📈 Analytics
+A deeper drill-down on the same real numbers: Total Income, Total Expenses, Net Balance, and Savings Rate as headline metrics, an income/expense/savings trend chart, period-over-period comparison, category distribution, and a top-spending breakdown.

+### 🧠 Intelligence — statistical, not synthetic
+The most differentiated part of the app, and the one that's most upfront about its own confidence:
+- **Financial Risk Indicator** — a plain-language risk read (e.g. "spending looks steady") with a visible score, labeled directly in the UI as *"not a credit score, not financial advice"*
+- **Expense Forecast** — a next-month estimate with its **model confidence shown as a percentage** (e.g. 10% with limited history), and an explicit "not a promise" disclaimer
+- **Unusual Spending detection** — statistical anomaly flags based on your own category averages, correctly reporting nothing when nothing is actually anomalous
+- **Spending Patterns** — rising, falling, and recurring category trends
+- **Low-data honesty** — with limited transaction history, the page shows a **"Still building your history"** notice instead of presenting thin data as a confident insight

+### 🤖 AI Coach — grounded, cited answers
+A chat interface with suggested starter questions.
+What makes it stand out: every answer is backed by a **"Sources used"** panel naming exactly which computed metrics informed it (e.g. *This month summary, Top categories, Category trends, 6-month trend*).
+In a live test, asked about spending, it correctly answered:
+> *"Your highest spending category in August 2026 is Education, where you spent ₹25,000 (62.5% of your total expenses)...
+Your single largest expense was also in Education for ₹25,000 on August 11, 2026."*

+Numbers matched the real transaction data exactly — no invented figures.

+### 🎯 Savings Goals
+Create a goal with a target amount and optional deadline, track "saved so far," and toggle auto-save — with a clean empty state before any goals exist.

+---

 ## 🎯 Use Cases

 | Use Case | How Finora helps |